wp-plugins/google-adsense-for-responsive-design-gard/readme.txt

 = Can I give my widget a custom title? =
 Yes.
 Just fill in the widget title after you place the widget.

+= Can I have GARD Pro insert ads randomly throughout all content? = Yes.
+In the option titled 'Auto insert AdSense after paragraphs' enter the word *random*.
+Once you enter the word random in that option, you'll see a second set of options asking you how many ads you want to automatically enter per article.
+You can select 1,2,3 or random to show between 1 and 3 ads per article.

+= Can I specify which post types get ads automatically inserted? = Yes.
+GARD Pro automatically detects all custom content types, and allows you to specify which types will get ads.

+= Can I specify the default alignment of automatically inserted ads? = Yes.
+You can select from the following; No Alignment, Aligned Left, Centered, Aligned Right, Random from the previous choices.

-= How do I contact the plugin developer for help? = Support is available on [The Digital Hippies Official Wordpress Plugin Support Forums](http://thedigitalhippies.com/pluginsupport "The Digital Hippies Wordpress Plugin Support Forums").
+= How do I contact the plugin developer for help? = Support is available on [The Digital Hippies Official WordPress Plugin Support Forums](http://thedigitalhippies.com/pluginsupport "The Digital Hippies WordPress Plugin Support Forums").

 == Screenshots ==